Illinois Appellate Court Allows Spoliation Claim to Proceed.

 The appellate court found that plaintiff’s letter demanding preservation of the taxi, her filing the complaint just a few days after the incident, and the court’s ordering the preservation of the evidence was sufficient to satisfy both the first and second prongs of the test, thus creating a duty of the defendants to preserve the taxi.
 Therefore, the appellate court reversed the dismissal of plaintiff’s spoliation claim against the cab company and the driver.
 To read the full appellate court opinion, click here.

-Our law firm provides free consultations in Wrongful Death and personal injury cases.
-To speak with one of our attorneys, call us at (630) 560-1123 or via our website at http://dd-lawfirm.com/contact.php.
+Our law firm provides free consultations in wrongful death and personal injury cases.
+To speak with one of our attorneys, call us at (630) 560-1123 or via our website at http://DGLLC.net/contact.
 We are here to help.
 There are no attorneys’ fees for our services unless we obtain a recovery for you.